-The locket was found amongst Winnie's personal effects following her death in 1974.
+The locket was found among Winnie' O'Sullivan's personal effects following her death in 1974.
 However this intensely personal and private memento of Les Darcy is shrouded in some mystery.

 Until Kevin Hannan discovered the locket, he had been unaware of its existence.
 This is not really surprising given that Winnie later married Edmond Hannan and started a family and a new chapter in her life.

 The open display of a memento of a former sweetheart would have been inappropriate, to say the least.
 Perhaps Winnie kept the locket safely hidden, never far from her reach or her thoughts.

 Responses to media coverage of the Museum's acquisition of the locket raised another possibility.
 Winnie's brother, Maurice, was reported to often have the locket in his possession and would willingly show it to anyone interested in Les Darcy's story.

 It was apparently attached to a fob chain, which would explain the sturdy gold link rather than a finer one used for a necklace.
 The front of the locket bears the inscription 'WOS 1917' but the nature of the engraving is such that it could read 'MOS 1917'.

 It was once quite common for men to own mourning lockets such as this one.
 Perhaps Maurice, a close mate of Darcy, owned the locket and when he died it was passed to Winnie.
 Perhaps Maurice and Winnie shared both the locket and their fond memories of Les Darcy.